Cesca7479/CC3501-TableTennis/README.md

 This is a program that uses RP2040 code for the CC3501 product created by **Francesca Adcock, Keya Wong** and **Jamie White.**

 The product is a **Table Tennis Referee Robot,** which automatically adjudicates casual and professional table tennis matches in order to avoid player disputes.
 The system is made of 3 distinct subsystems:
--	Automated scoring: vibration sensors and camera vision.
+-	Automated scoring: piezoelectric discs used as vibration sensors as well as camera vision for confirmation.
--	Integrated UI: digital display, user buttons and a physical hat ID system.
+-	Integrated UI: digital display, buttons to override scores and a hat ID system to change game modes.
--	User feedback: buzzer, custom sounds, dual-axis movement, LED indicators and result streaming.
+-	User feedback: piezoelectric disc as a buzzer, servo motor to allow dual-axis movement in robot and LEDs to indicate points, serves, fouls and victories, and uploading of results to ThingSpeak.

 ## System Overview